bank-green/bankgreen-django/README.md

 This project uses python 3.10.
 You will need to install "[pip](https://pip.pypa.io/en/stable/installation/)" (the python package management system) and "[virtualenv](https://virtualenv.pypa.io/en/latest/installation.html)" (a python virtual environment manager) to your system.
 You can install virtualenv like: `sudo -H pip3 install virtualenv`

+In order to run the project, you will need to first migrate your database and then download a list of countries and regions:

+`python manage.py migrate`
+`python manage.py cities_light`

 ## Installing Packages

 `virtualenv <venv>`